 Unethical Practices in Elephant Tourism

 Although some of these elephant camps have closed, with one quick google search even on things to do in Phuket, it is clear that there are still many to choose from.
 Sadly, these camp owners are also getting smart.
 They now use the words elephant conservation and elephant sanctuary in many of their marketing materials, misleading tourists.

-Weddings and other events have also been part of the mistreatment of elephants with most of Thailand’s hotels and event planners offering the “baby elephant experience.”
+Weddings and other events have also been part of the mistreatment of elephants with many hotels and event planners offering the “baby elephant experience.”
 Most of the time the baby elephant is put on the back of a pickup truck and driven to the location and then spends time being a sideshow, with guests having their picture taken with them and being made to perform various so-called tricks.

-Introducing the elephants
+Introducing the Elephants